eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 Choose one consensus client:

 - `teku.yml` - Teku
-- `lighthouse.yml` - Lighthouse
 - `lodestar.yml` - Lodestar
 - `nimbus.yml` - Nimbus
+- `lighthouse.yml` - Lighthouse
 - `prysm.yml` - Prysm

 Choose one execution client:

-- `nethermind.yml` - nethermind execution client
+- `reth.yml` - Reth
-- `besu.yml` - besu execution client
+- `besu.yml` - Besu
-- `reth.yml` - reth execution client
+- `nethermind.yml` - Nethermind
-- `erigon.yml` - erigon execution client
+- `erigon.yml` - Erigon execution client
-- `geth.yml` - geth execution client
+- `geth.yml` - Geth execution client

+> If you wish to use the built-in Caplin consensus client with Erigon, use `erigon.yml` without a consensus client file, and it will use the built-in Caplin consensus client

 Optionally, enable MEV boost: